Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 city

-Prohibits motorized drone flight in all city parks and city-owned property except at Point Vicente Park/Civic Center, which requires SCORCH permit and AMA membership.
+Prohibits motorized drone flight in all Rancho Palos Verdes city parks and city-owned property except at Point Vicente Park/Civic Center.
+Operations at Point Vicente require permit from Parks and Recreation Department through Southern California Organization of Radio-Controlled Helicopters (SCORCH); operator must be current AMA member with associated fees.

 Restrictions